csumbBigData/csumbBigData.github.io/_posts/2016-5-10-mapreduce-transactions_python.md

 The basic idea of distributed processing is highlighted in this exercise, as we filter, sort, and process somes sales transaction data.

-The mapper and reducer files, and the problem them comes from the Udacity course linked under Learning Resources.
+The mapper and reducer files, and the problem comes from the Udacity course linked under Learning Resources.

 In a centralized system, data is gathered and processed at a central point.
 A distributed system reduces processing time significantly by spreading the workload out to the data locations.